Importing a GEDCOM into Family Historian (ƒh) may be as simple as opening the GEDCOM file in Family Historian.

 Finally click the large blue START EXPORT button top right.

-From ƒh V5 onwards a selection of Family Historian Plugins can help you migrate your files once they are inside ƒh.
-The first step is to check all records which fail to import into ƒh as outlined below.
+A selection of plugins can help you migrate your files once they are inside ƒh.
+The first step is to check all records that fail to import into ƒh as outlined below.

 Details